personium/website/website/blog/2020-01-30-Own-Your-Data-Pilot.md

 1. Retrieve Personium Cell access token to access the data store
 1. Store and remove JSON files

-Even though our goal (interoperability of personal data store) is still far away, [MyData](https://mydata.org) movement continues to drive collabrations among subject matter experts and passionate participants.
-Persererance will finally lead us to our goal.
+Even though our goal (interoperability of personal data store) is still far away, [MyData](https://mydata.org) movement continues to drive collaborations among subject matter experts and passionate participants.
+Perseverance will finally lead us to our goal.

 We will provide the following improvements for the next stage.